andersardo/gramps_Treemerge/README.md

 Merge all 'certain match' without user intervention

 Is it possible to keep enough information to be able undo a merge in case there is an error?

+Integrate the SVM-matchning and generate a model (includes obtaining examples of matches and non-matches).